jdeluyck/kcoreorg-website/_posts/2008/2008-06-22-i-can-has-weekend-seems-not.md

 title: I can has weekend?
 Seems not.
 date: 2008-06-22T15:25:00+02:00
 permalink: /2008/06/22/i-can-has-weekend-seems-not/
-categories:
+categories: [Life & Musings, Personal]
-  - Rants
 tags:
   - crap weekend
-  - Rants
+  - rants
 ---
 This is not a good weekend.
 For me atleast...